 Plural of Stimulus: Stimuli

-The correct plural of stimulus is stimuli, not stimuluses.
+The correct spelling of stimulus is stimuli, not stimuluses.
 This is because many Latin-origin words ending in “-us” form their plural with “-i.”
 Just as fungus → fungi and nucleus → nuclei, stimulus → stimuli.

 The stimuli meaning points to multiple things causing reactions.
 For example, the brain responds to sight, smell, and sound all at once.
 That’s why stimulus vs stimuli is such an important distinction in plural forms in grammar.